AutoDispose¶

 large team with varying levels of RxJava experience) considering lifecycle interruption would result

-ceremony for what would otherwise likely be our most commonly used type (Single
+ceremony for what would otherwise likely be our most commonly used type (Single).
+Even with Observable,

 we were still burned occasionally by the completion event still coming through to an unsuspecting engineer.